OpenEvalProject/evals/manuscripts/elife-35619/v2/manuscript.md

 ## Abstract

-10.7554/eLife.35619.001 Natural killer (NK) cells are innate lymphoid cells that are essential for innate and adaptive immunity.
+Natural killer (NK) cells are innate lymphoid cells that are essential for innate and adaptive immunity.
 Mechanistic target of rapamycin (mTOR) is critical for NK cell development; however, the independent roles of mTORC1 or mTORC2 in regulating this process remain unknown.
-Ncr1 -mediated deletion of iCre Rptor or Rictor in mice results in altered homeostatic NK cellularity and impaired development at distinct stages.
-The transition from the CD27 + CD11b − to the CD27 + CD11b + stage is impaired in Rptor cKO mice, while, the terminal maturation from the CD27 + CD11b + to the CD27 − CD11b + stage is compromised in Rictor cKO mice.
+Ncr1iCre-mediated deletion of Rptor or Rictor in mice results in altered homeostatic NK cellularity and impaired development at distinct stages.
+The transition from the CD27+CD11b− to the CD27+CD11b+ stage is impaired in Rptor cKO mice, while, the terminal maturation from the CD27+CD11b+ to the CD27−CD11b+ stage is compromised in Rictor cKO mice.
 Mechanistically, Raptor-deficiency renders substantial alteration of the gene expression profile including transcription factors governing early NK cell development.
 Comparatively, loss of Rictor causes more restricted transcriptome changes.
-The reduced expression of T-bet correlates with the terminal maturation defects and results from impaired mTORC2-Akt S473 -FoxO1 signaling.
+The reduced expression of T-bet correlates with the terminal maturation defects and results from impaired mTORC2-AktS473-FoxO1 signaling.
 Collectively, our results reveal the divergent roles of mTORC1 and mTORC2 in NK cell development.

 ## Introduction